josbeir/cakephp-docs-md/docs/5/en/quickstart.md

 While this is a simple action, we've used some powerful CakePHP features.
-We start our action off by using `findBySlug()` which is a [Dynamic Finder](#dynamic-finders).
+We start our action off by using `findBySlug()` which is a [Dynamic Finder](orm/retrieving-data-and-resultsets.md#dynamic-finders).
 This method allows us to create a basic query that finds articles by a given slug.
 We then use `firstOrFail()` to either fetch the first record, or throw a `\Cake\Datasource\Exception\RecordNotFoundException`.

 Our action takes a `$slug` parameter, but where does that parameter come from?
-If a user requests [Articles / view / first post](articles/view/first-post.md), then the value 'first-post' is passed as `$slug` by CakePHP's routing and dispatching layers.
+If a user requests `/articles/view/first-post`, then the value 'first-post' is passed as `$slug` by CakePHP's routing and dispatching layers.
 If we reload our browser with our new action saved, we'd see another CakePHP error page telling us we're missing a view template; let's fix that.